lellaaditya/Cont-Docker-Kubernetes/Kubernetes/k8sio.md

 As a solution, virtualization was introduced.
 It allows you to run multiple Virtual Machines (VMs) on a single physical server's CPU.
 Virtualization allows applications to be isolated between VMs and provides a level of security as the information of one application cannot be freely accessed by another application

 Container deployment era: Containers are similar to VMs, but they have relaxed isolation properties to share the Operating System (OS) among the applications.
 Therefore, containers are considered lightweight.
 Similar to a VM, a container has its own filesystem, share of CPU, memory, process space, and more.
 As they are decoupled from the underlying infrastructure, they are portable across clouds and OS distributions

+To mark a Node unschedulable, run:

+kubectl cordon $NODENAME